shopsys/shopsys/docs/model/product-feeds.md

 Feeds have their default times set in their own `services.yaml` files, but can be easily changed in your project's `feed.yaml` file.
 You only need to copy service definition from feed `services.yaml` file and change the hours and minutes to expected ones.

+## How to run feed outside scheduled time?

+If you want to run feed outside scheduled time, you can use the `php bin/console shopsys:feed-schedule` command with `--feed-name` argument to schedule one feed or `--all` argument to schedule all feeds and then run `php bin/console shopsys:cron --module="Shopsys\FrameworkBundle\Model\Feed\FeedCronModule" --instance-name=export` to generate the feeds.

 ## How to limit a product feed to a specific domain?

 If you want to limit a product feed to a specific domain, you can use the `domain_ids` parameter in the feed's service definition.